 After he hurt his knee he became a cheer leader for the football team.
 He studied football so much that the coach asked him to coach the junior varsity team.
 His team won most of their games.

 His class at West Point was referred to as "the class the stars fell on."
-Of the 164 students in his class 59 rose to the rank of brigadier general or higher, 3 to the rank of full general and 2 to the rank of general of the army.
+Of the 164 students in his class 59 rose to the rank of brigadier general or higher, Three men in his class reached the rank of full general and two the rank of general of the army.

 Even though he was an athlete he smoked a lot of cigarettes.
-He smoke four packs of cigarettes a day.
+He smoked four packs of cigarettes a day.
 The doctors told him to cut back.
 So he quit smoking completely.